 As confirmed now, the UK Blu-ray is censored as well.
 The same goes for the Russian and Czech Blu-ray.
 Other countries may be affected too.

 In actual fact, Loki is standing behind Coulson.
 He rams his staff through Coulson's body.

 In the unedited version, the staff penetrates Coulson's breast and it sticks out.
 In the edited version, the staff sticking out the chest has been digitally removed.

-Furthermore, the shot of Thor after the intercut has been altered.
+Furthermore, the shot of Loki after the intercut has been altered.
 The staff in the chest is missing here, too.